datature/discolight/doc/discolight.md

 ## RandomEraser

-Randomly erases a rectangular area in the given image, replacing it with random noise
+Randomly erase a rectangular area in the given image\.

+The erased area is replaced with random noise\.

 ### Example
 <table>